gcornejov/wordcount-client/README.md

 ### Deploy the containers

-Open the shell and run de command bellow:
+Open the shell and run the command bellow:

 ```sh
 docker-compose -f wordcount-compose.yaml up